Virus cases spike in California county on Mexican border

 Imperial County, one of California's poorest, provides much of the lettuce, carrots and other vegetables for U.S. supermarkets during winter.
 Many workers who pick the crops come from Mexicali and begin standing in line at 2 a.m. daily to cross into the U.S. for their shifts.

 The cross-border traffic is also driven by Mexican shoppers seeking cheaper goods or more variety, with cars with Mexican license plates often filling the Imperial Valley Mall parking lot.
-And many children in Mexicali commute daily to school on the U.S. side of the border in El Centro, population about 45,000, making it the region's largest city.
+And many children in Mexicali commute daily to school on the U.S. side of the border in El Centro, population about 45,000.

 “Our malls are here because of the Mexicali consumer, not Imperial Valley,” said El Centro Mayor Efrain Silva.
 “We are totally dependent on them.”